-Finally, guiServerSonar needs a map.
-A SonARNL map defines not only the robot's operating space for localization and navigation, but also defines goals like Dock for auto-charging and other predetermined destinations.
+Finally, sonarnlServer needs a map.5 A SonARNL map defines not only the robot's operating space for localization and navigation, but also defines goals like Dock for auto-charging and other predetermined destinations.
 See subsequent chapters for Mapper3Basic details.

 In the Arnl/examples directory, we include a demonstration map that matches the simulated world map loaded into MobileSim above.
-For the purposes of this Quick Start demonstration, let's just use guiServerSonar's defaults with the sample columbia.map.
+For the purposes of this Quick Start demonstration, let's just use sonarnlServer's defaults with the sample columbia.map.

-The guiServerSonar application is text-based (X not required), so it may be started from any text console, but cannot run in the background.
+The sonarnlServer application is text-based (X not required), so it may be started from any text console, but cannot run in the background.6 cd /usr/local/Arnl/examples ./sonarnlServer -map columbia.map